In this post, I will give you an overview of what the VA is calling “AMA” or VA Appeals Modernization.

 Your “new and relevant evidence” will have to be sent in within 30 days of the Supplemental Claim form you file.

-How will the supplemental claim affect your effective dat?
+How will the supplemental claim affect your effective date?

 If your Supplemental Claim is filed within 1 year of your VA Ratings Decision, the effective date will remain the date of the original underlying claim.
+This is called continuously pursuing the claim.
 If you file it more than 1 year after the VA Ratings Decision, your effective date will be the date of the Supplemental Claim.

 There is no limit to the number of Supplemental Claims you will be able to file, although I presume that it makes sense to file only one per medical condition at a time.